The FIT Student Rights and Responsibilities Manual contains crucial information about what it means to be part of the

 Washington, DC 20202-4605

 Complete copies of FERPA and the regulations are available for review in the Registrar’s Office.
 Any students having a question about access to FIT student records is encouraged to consult them.

 The FERPA policy, also located in the Student Rights and Responsibilities Manual sets forth the procedures for inspection and review of education records and for students to request amendment of their own education records.
 The manual also sets forth the types of records the college may disclose without student consent.

 FIT is committed to creating an environment that attracts and retains people of diverse racial and cultural backgrounds.
 By providing a learning and working environment that encourages, utilizes, respects, and appreciates the full expression of every individual’s ability, the FIT community fosters its mission and grows because of its rich, pluralistic experience.
 The college is committed to prohibiting discrimination, whether based on race, national origin, sex, religion, ethnic background, age, disability, marital status, sexual orientation, or any other criterion specified by applicable federal, state, or local laws.

 FIT is committed to providing equal opportunity in educational programs, in its admissions policy, and in employment, including the opportunity for upward mobility for all qualified individuals.

-Enrollment Management and Student Success provides students with complaint resolution, training, and orientation on Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+Enrollment Management and Student Success provides students with information on complaint resolution, training, and orientation on Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.